Effect of Wet Bulb Temperature (WBT) on Cooling Tower Performance

 Range=Thot water−Tcold waterRange=Thot water−Tcold water

-- No direct impact (Range depends on process heat load).
+- Effect of WBT:- No direct impact (Range depends on process heat load).

 - But higher WBT reduces cooling capacity → May require larger tower for same ΔT.